ontola/ldget/README.md

 ## When should you use this?

 - You need RDF data as Stdout.
-- Write bash scripts that use linked data.
+- Write bash scripts that use linked data.ldget
 - Check triple values from inside your terminal.
 - Testing your linked data service.
 - Get data from your [Solid](https://github.com/solid/solid) pod.